-The realizable compensation amounts for fiscal 2017 (determined as described below) for Mr. Paul Marciano and Mr. Herrero are less than their respective fiscal 2017 total compensation amounts as reported in the "Summary Compensation Table" on page 61, principally because the final vesting, if any, for their 2017 Relative TSR Awards and 2017 LTIP Awards will not be known until the end of fiscal 2019.
 SEC rules require that all stock awards be reported in the Summary Compensation Table for the year in which they were granted to the Named Executive Officer based on their respective fair values determined at the time of grant of the awards, even if such awards were scheduled to vest in later years, and even if such awards were subsequently forfeited (such as, for example, because an applicable performance-based vesting condition was not satisfied).
-The following table shows the "realizable" compensation for fiscal 2017 for Mr. Paul Marciano and Mr. Herrero compared against each executive's total compensation reported in the Summary Compensation Table for fiscal 2017.
+The following table shows the "realizable" compensation for fiscal 2018 for Mr. Herrero and

+Mr. Paul Marciano compared against each executive's total compensation reported in the Summary Compensation Table for fiscal 2018.
 For these purposes, "realizable" compensation is determined in the same manner as total compensation is reported in the Summary Compensation Table, but adjusted to take into account (1) any performance-based equity awards granted during the fiscal year where the performance-based vesting results have not yet been determined, and (2) the change in the value of our Common Stock subject to other equity awards granted during the year.
-As the final vesting for the executives' 2017 Relative TSR Awards and 2017 LTIP Awards will not be determined until the completion of fiscal 2019, fiscal 2017 realizable compensation for these executives does not include any value as to those awards.
-In addition, Mr. Paul Marciano's 2017 realizable compensation attributable to his 2017 Licensing Award, and Mr. Herrero's 2017 realizable compensation attributable to his 2017 Revenue Award, is based on the value of the award at the end of fiscal 2017.
-The values of these awards are included because the applicable performance-based vesting conditions were satisfied during fiscal 2017.
-However, consistent with the intent that equity awards align our executives' interests with those of our shareholders, the value of the shares of our Common Stock subject to both Mr. Paul Marciano's 2017 Licensing Award and Mr. Herrero's 2017 Revenue Award at the end of fiscal 2017 (plus dividend equivalents attributable to those shares with respect to fiscal 2017) was less than the value of the same number of shares at the time the awards were originally granted.
-No equity award granted prior to fiscal 2017 to Mr. Paul Marciano or to Mr. Herrero that included performance-based vesting conditions became eligible to vest in fiscal 2017 because the performance conditions were satisfied in that year.
-Accordingly, realizable compensation in the table below does not include any value for equity awards granted prior to fiscal 2017.
+As the final vesting for the executives' 2018 Relative TSR Awards and 2018 LTIP Awards will not be determined until the completion of fiscal 2020, fiscal 2018 realizable compensation for these executives does not include any value as to those awards.
+In addition, Mr. Herrero's 2018 realizable compensation attributable to his 2018 Revenue Award and Mr. Paul Marciano's 2018 realizable compensation attributable to his 2018 Licensing Award, is based on the value of the award at the end of fiscal 2018.
+The values of these awards are included because the applicable performance-based vesting conditions were satisfied during fiscal 2018.
+Consistent with the intent that equity awards align our executives' interests with those of our shareholders, the value of the shares of our Common Stock subject to both Mr. Herrero's 2018 Revenue Award and Mr. Paul Marciano's 2018 Licensing Award at the end of fiscal 2018 (plus dividend equivalents attributable to those shares with respect to fiscal 2018) was more than the value of the same number of shares at the time the awards were originally granted.
+No equity award granted prior to fiscal 2018 to Mr. Paul Marciano or to Mr. Herrero that included performance-based vesting conditions became eligible to vest in fiscal 2018 because the performance conditions were satisfied in that year, other than Mr. Paul Marciano's 2016 TSR Award.
+Accordingly, the realizable compensation in the table below includes the value of Mr. Paul Marciano's 2016 TSR Award at the end of fiscal 2018 and does not include any value for any other equity awards granted prior to fiscal 2018.

-As shown in the CEO and Executive Chairman Realizable Compensation Table below, Mr. Paul Marciano's total realizable compensation calculated in this manner was \$1,690,701 for fiscal 2017, which is \$2,596,739 less than his fiscal 2017 total compensation as required to be disclosed in the Summary Compensation Table.
-Similarly, Mr. Herrero's total realizable compensation calculated in this manner was \$1,921,041 for fiscal 2017, which is \$2,163,611 less than his fiscal 2017 total compensation as required to be disclosed in the Summary Compensation Table.
+As shown in the CEO and Executive Chairman Realizable Compensation Table below, Mr. Herrero's total realizable compensation calculated in this manner was \$6,761,035 for fiscal 2018, which is \$1,882,530 less than his fiscal 2018 total compensation as required to be disclosed in the Summary Compensation Table and, because of the vesting of his 2016 TSR Award, Mr. Paul Marciano's total realizable compensation calculated in this manner was \$10,818,273 for fiscal 2018, which is \$2,398,178 more than his fiscal 2018 total compensation as required to be disclosed in the Summary Compensation Table.
 The table below supplements, and should be read in connection with, the Summary Compensation Table.

-CEO and Executive Chairman Realizable Compensation Table-Fiscal 2017
+CEO and Executive Chairman Realizable Compensation Table-Fiscal 2018